JonmarCorpuz/SecondBrain/AWS - EC2.md

 An Auto Scaling group is a service that automatically adjusts the number of EC2 instances in a group based on scaling policies

-* Enables users to define where EC2 Auto Scaling deploys their resources by specifying the VPC and subnets that the created EC2 instances should be launched in
+* Enables users to define where EC2 Auto Scaling deploys their resources by specifying the VPC and subnets that the created EC2 instances will be launched in
+* To specify how many instances EC2 Auto Scaling should launch, the user needs to configure the minimum number

 ## EC2 Auto Scaling Features